Bloody start to the week is also pulling the altcoin courses south

 Indicators (Avalanche):

-The RSI as well as the MACD indicator continue to show a buy signal in the daily chart, but are currently trending south.
+Both the RSI and the MACD indicator continue to show a buy signal in the daily chart, but are currently trending south.
 An expansion of the course correction could lead to the formation of fresh sell signals in the coming trading days.

 Worst price development among the top 10 altcoins: